 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 You have the right, subject to certain exemptions, to obtain a copy of any personal data we hold about you, to request rectification or erasure of such data, to request restriction of processing or to object to processing, and data portability.
-If you wish to exercise these rights, please contact us at our registered office:
+If you wish to exercise these rights, please contact us at:

 Registered office address: 69, Grigore Ureche Str., Chisinau, Moldova.